 “Confidentiality needs to be balanced with transparency and sharing of information where it is in the best interest of the patient.

-“Largely speaking, there is no need to share information outside the HHP Wales where the health care patient has good insight into their own health and is prepared to follow the advice of professionals.
+“Largely speaking, there is no need to share information outside Canopi where the health care patient has good insight into their own health and is prepared to follow the advice of professionals.

 “There are cases where insight is lacking, and we do need to share information in order to protect patient safety, but these are rare, and even then the aim is always to support the health care patient to recover.”